-Sit down, fasten your seat belt.
-Adjust the seat and steering wheel to their most comfortable positions.
+Sit down, fasten your seat belt and pull it snug.
+Adjust the operator seat, steering wheel, and optional armrest to a comfortable position.
 Keep your hands on the controls and your entire body inside the operator area.
 Look in the direction you are going.